Synthetics Test Settings

 • Max Number of IP Targets to Track: A slider that determines the maximum number of IPs toward which Kentik should create subtests for this test.
 The actual number of subtests will depend on the number of IPs that meet the qualifications determined by other settings; this setting caps that number (and the consumption of test credits).

 • Frequency to Scan for New Targets: A drop-down that determines the interval at which your organization's flow data will be evaluated by Kentik to identify new targets (IP addresses).
+The default is Every 12 hours.

 Note: This setting does not affect test frequency.